rdurnan/Lab3/README.md

 The expected value of the function is 0.
 If the computations are exact, the function adds the fraction 1/n to itself n times then subtracts 1.
 The sum of the fractions adds up to be 1 given the structure of function.
 The final difference returns 1-1, which is 0.
-In reality, some values of n returned 0 as expect; however, there are some values that returned decimals either greater than or less than 0.
+In reality, some values of n returned 0 as expected; however, there are some values that returned decimals either greater than or less than 0.
+This is an issue with the precision of variable types.
+There exist fractions that binary values simply cannot represent exactly, though they can give very close approximations.
+As such, the function occaisionally subtracted 1 from a value greater than 1/less than 1, resulting the incorrect return values.

 Part 7:
 The code block in this part unexpectedly prints up to (and including) i = 4.4.
 The for-loop should terminate as soon as i = 4.4; evidently, that was not the case.
+This is another problem with type precision.
+The machine simply assigns a decimal point to i that is incorrectly rounded.
+With float types, 4.4 is not necessaryily stored as 4.4; rather, it is stored as a value minutely less than 4.4.
+Thus, the code block extends further than expected.

 Part 8:
 The code block in this part behaves exactly as it should.
 The for-loop terminates when it is